-Mice and voles are small, unobtrusive creatures at the base of nature's food chain.
-Though rarely seen in multitude, in terms of biomass-the total mass of living matter in each area-they greatly outweigh the many predators that depend on them for food.
-This is because they are extremely prolific breeders, despite their short lifespans.
-Pennsylvania has two native species of mice, four voles, a bog lemming, two types of jumping mouse, and two imported European species.
+They are the rarely seen multitudes, the small, unobtrusive creatures at the base of nature's food chain.
+Mice and voles are quick, prolific breeders.
+In terms of biomass - the total mass of living matter in a given area - they greatly outweigh the many predators that depend on them for food.
+Pennsylvania has two native species of mice, four voles, a bog lemming, two types of jumping mouse, and two European immigrant species.
 All are rodents, with two pairs of constantly growing, chisel-shaped incisor teeth, one pair on the upper jaw opposing another pair on the lower jaw.

-Mice and voles mainly eat vegetation-nuts, seeds, fruits, leaves, and grasses.
-Most species collect and hoard foodstuffs to eat later and to subsist on throughout winter.
-Most are predators, in a small way, on insects and their larvae, as well as snails, slugs, spiders, and, in some cases, bird eggs and even other mammals.
-In turn, mice and voles are fodder for a vast assortment of creatures including snakes, shrews, weasels, raccoons, skunks, bobcats, foxes, coyotes, domestic dogs and cats, and even creatures as large as black bears.
-Many of the hawks and owls prey mainly on mice and voles, and the larger heron species take these rodents occasionally.
+Mice and voles mainly eat vegetation - nuts, seeds, fruits, leaves and grasses.
+Most species collect and hoard foodstuffs to eat at a later time and to subsist on over winter.
+In a small way, they may prey on insects and their larvae, snails, slugs, spiders and, in some cases, birds' eggs and other mammals.
+In turn, mice and voles are fodder for a vast assortment of predatory animals including snakes, shrews, weasels, raccoons, skunks, bobcats, foxes, coyotes, domestic dogs and cats, and even animals as large as black bears.
+Many hawks and owls prey mainly on mice and voles, and the larger herons take these rodents occasionally.

-Mice and voles live in nearly every available habitat, from rocky slopes in forested mountains to low boggy meadows to urban streets and inside people's houses.
-Some move about on the surface of the ground, while others keep to thick vegetation, rock crevices, or tunnels.
-Most feed at night and remain active yearround.
-Only the two species of jumping mice hibernate in winter; during bitter cold, the other mice and voles become torpid and sleep for a time in their nests, which are round masses of leaves and grasses whose inside chambers are lined with soft plant matter.
-Some species are social in winter when small groups huddle together for warmth.
+Mice and voles live in nearly every type of habitat, from rocky slopes in forested mountains and low boggy meadows to urban streets and inside peoples' houses.
+Some move about on the surface of the ground, while others keep to thick vegetation, rock crevices or tunnels.
+Most feed at night and remain active year-round.
+Only the jumping mice hibernate.
+During bitter cold, the other mice and voles become torpid and sleep for a time in their nests, round masses of leaves and grasses whose inside chambers are lined with soft plant matter.
+Some species are social in winter, when small groups huddle together for warmth.

 The gestation period for most mice and voles is around three weeks.
 Young are born without fur and with their eyes closed.
-The mother nurses them, and they grow rapidly; litters are weaned and on their own within a month, and the mother-who has already ovulated and bred again-gives birth within a few weeks.
+The mother nurses them, and they grow rapidly; litters are weaned and on their own within a month, and the mother - who has already ovulated and bred again - gives birth within a few weeks.
 Young from early litters can reproduce during their first year.
-In one of the most prolific species, the meadow vole, a single female can potentially give birth to nine litters with a total of 72 offspring per year: it's not hard to see how quickly a population might explode were it not for constant attrition from predators, parasites, disease, and accidents such as fires and floods.
+In one of the most prolific species, the meadow vole, a female can potentially give birth to nine litters with a total of 72 offspring per year.
+It's not hard to see how quickly a population might explode were it not for constant attrition from predators, parasites, disease and accidents such as fires and floods.

-Deer mouse (Peromyscus maniculatus)-A small mouse with a huge range (the Northeast, Midwest, and the West from Alaska to Mexico), the deer mouse occurs statewide in Pennsylvania.
-It is six and a half to eight inches long, including the tail, which is three to four inches.
-A deer mouse weighs 0.4 to 1 ounce.
-For the first month of its life, an individual is colored gray; then it molts into its brownish gray adult pelt.
-In both juveniles and adults, the undersurfaces are white.
+Deer Mouse (Peromyscus maniculatus) - A small mouse with a huge range (the Northeast, Midwest and the West from Alaska to Mexico), the deer mouse occurs throughout Pennsylvania.
+It is 6 - 8.5 inches long, including the tail, which is three to four inches.
+A deer mouse weighs 0.4 - 1 ounce.
+For the first month of its life, an individual is colored gray; then it molts into its brownish-gray adult pelt.
+In both juveniles and adults, the undersurfaces are pure white.
 The deer mouse has large dark eyes well adapted to night vision.